GoogleCloudPlatform/cloudml-samples/sklearn/sklearn-template/README.md

-# Scikit-learn trainer template for Cloud ML Engine
+# Scikit-learn trainer template AI Platform

 ## Overview

-TODO
+This contains a code template for implementing a scikit-learn model trainer on AI Platform.
+Usage examples are also included.

 ## Directories